Lana-chan/old-basic-projects/README.md

  * th2ass - some copy of TH2, only known working build.
  * WinDungeON - Windows version of an earlier project, DungeON.
 Faux-3D dungeon crawler.
  * WoA - World of Artcraft, very rudimentary group-drawing program.
 It works.
+ * demo - just a dumb demo that bounces some text and plays some music.
+ * stars - a starfield.

 * QuickBasic
  * C3E - What's left of Compy 386 Emulator.
 Back in 2007 someone was making this in QBasic and I offered to help.
 The code was a terrible mess and I tried rewriting it, and that's all I have.
  * DUNGEON - DungeON, vector-based dungeon crawler.
 Very rudimentary.
  * MAITAI - MaiTAI Text Adventure Interpreter, my only finished QB project.
 No finished games were ever made for it.
  * VISTAI - Updated version of MaiTAI with vector graphics support.

+* BasiEgaXorz
+ * Airstriker - 2008 arcade shmup for the Sega Genesis.
+ * Airstriker 2 - unfinished sequel